Data Protection Notice

 5. The Right to Data Portability

-In some circumstances, you may be entitled to obtain your Personal Data from a data controller in a format that makes it easier to reuse your information in another context, and to transmit this data to another data controller of your choosing without hindrance.
+In some circumstances, you may be entitled to obtain your Personal Data from a data controller in a format that makes it easier to reuse your information in another context and to transmit this data to another data controller of your choosing without hindrance.
 This is referred to as the right to data portability.

 6. The Right to Object to Processing

 You have the right to object to certain types of processing of your Personal Data.
-You have a stronger right to object to processing of your Personal Data where the processing relates to direct marketing.
+You have a stronger right to object to the processing of your Personal Data where the processing relates to direct marketing.

 7. The Right of Restriction

 You have a limited right of restriction of processing of your Personal Data by a data controller.
-Where processing of your data is restricted, it can be stored by the data controller, but most other processing actions, such as deletion, will require your permission.
+Where the processing of your data is restricted, it can be stored by the data controller, but most other processing actions, such as deletion, will require your permission.